 Next, the seller will share the business’s financials, founding documents, procedures, and HR data you need to fully assess the business.
 You’ll be granted time to review this information.
 Your review could take a few weeks or several months depending on how complex it is and the questions you have about it.

-Which documents will I need for my due diligence assessment?
+Which business documents will I need for my due diligence assessment?

 Here are some of the items you'll want to review:

 - Founding paperwork, including the business’s articles of organization or articles of incorporation